-3. To boot the scenario as an operating system on a PC, a boot loader is needed.
+4. To boot the scenario as an operating system on a PC, a boot loader is needed.
 The build process produces a bootable disk or ISO image that includes the GRUB2 boot loader as well as a working boot-loader configuration.
 Download the boot loader as ingredient for the image-creation step.

-<genode-dir>/tool/ports/prepare\port grub2
+<genode-dir>/tool/ports/prepare_port grub2

-4. Since NOVA supports the x86\64 architecture of our build directory, we can keep using the existing build directory that we just used for Linux.
-However, apart from enabling the parallelization of the build process as mentioned in Section 2.3, we need to incorporate the libports source-code repository into the build process by uncommenting the corresponding line in the configuration.
-Otherwise the build system would fail to build the VESA driver, which resides within libports/.
+5. Since NOVA supports the x86_64 architecture of our build directory, we can keep using the existing build directory that we just used for Linux.
+However, apart from enabling the parallelization of the build process as mentioned in Section 2.3, we need to incorporate the libports, dde_linux, and pc source-code repositories into the build process by uncommenting the corresponding lines in the configuration.
+Otherwise the build system would fail to build the VESA and USB HID drivers, which reside within libports/, dde_linux/, and pc/ respectively.